riconaranjo/Personal-Reflection-Framework/README.md

 # Weekly
 Review to be done at the end of the week, ideally on friday, saturday, or sunday.

+## Purpose
+1. Reflect on how last week went
+2. Break down goals / tasks into actionable items
+3. Allocate time for these actionable items

 1. What were my tasks this week?
 	- Create a list, [include deadlines]
 2. How did these tasks go?